lseljak92/pacman/README.md

 ## Student Name  : Maria Luciana Seljak
 ## Student ID    : 915736307

-# Term Project - Second Game
+# Term Project - Pac-Man
 This project consists on practicing good OOP in Java by implementing a game that reuses the abstract classes and methods from the Tank Wars Game into a new and different game.
 This game is a version of the arcade game Pac-Man.
 It was made using IntelliJ IDE using Java version 8 update 221.
 The game fullfils the following requirements:
 1. Pac-Man character must move left and right, up and down through the maze.
 2. Pac-Man character must "rotate" based on the direction.